nerdpin/digital-basket/README.md

 ## Important Points
  ### - Use dedicated folders for relevant files.
- ### - All script files should be inside script folder.
+ ### - All scripts files should be inside script folder.
  ### - Must add 'utility.css' in your html page.
  ### - keep your id and class names unique and should follow this structure: <working area>_<working component>.
  ### - Don't hard code any layout component,  use flex and grid.